openhab/openhab-addons/bundles/org.openhab.binding.loxone/README.md

 ## Advanced Parameters

 This section describes the optional advanced parameters that can be configured for a Miniserver.
-They can be set using UI (e.g. Paper UI) or in a .things file.
 If a parameter is not explicitly defined, binding will use its default value.

 To define a parameter value in a .things file, please refer to it by parameter's ID, for example: